pypi/warehouse/docs/dev/development/attestation-internals.rst

 i.e. ``pypa/sampleproject`` on GitHub, publishing from a workflow defined on the ``main`` branch in the file ``release.yml``.

-.. _future-identities:

-Future identities
-^^^^^^^^^^^^^^^^^

-In the future, PyPI may allow signing identities other than the project's Trusted Publishers.
-Some potential future signing identities include:

-* E-mail addresses, checked against the project's owners' profiles and/or against the uploaded distribution's own metadata.
-* Third-party identities (such as GitHub or GitLab usernames), checked against the uploaded distribution's own metadata.

 Attestation types
 -----------------